 Tip #3 – Prepare your LEGO for Sale®

-With that said for the average seller we recommend giving it a quick look through and removing any non LEGO® toys, like nerf guns, puzzle peices. dolls etc: Its amazing what kids mix into their LEGO®.
-Buyers will appreciate this, and more savy buyers will be looking to make sure they are only paying for genuine LEGO® bricks.
+With that said for the average seller, we recommend giving it a quick look through and removing any non LEGO® toys, like nerf guns, puzzle pieces. dolls etc: It’s amazing what kids mix into their LEGO®.
+Buyers will appreciate this, and more savvy buyers will be looking to make sure they are only paying for genuine LEGO® bricks.

-You can also clean your LEGO® if you think its dirty, personally we think though that this doesn’t add any value to your sale, but if your LEGO is particularly dirty i’m sure the buyer would appreciate it.
-HOWEVER cleaning is a double edged sword and a whole other topic unto itself.
-In short, DO NOT wash your LEGO® unless you are willing to dry it in the sun or with a hair dryer, wet LEGO® is no fun to inspect for a buyer.
-ALSO if your LEGO is already pre assembled into sets, then DO NOT break them up, sets are more valuable to buyers when they are complete, they look better in photos and often tell a buyer when they will get if they buy your LEGO®, this also goes for colour sorting, don’t bother unless you want to, people won’t pay more for organised LEGO®
+You can also clean your LEGO® if you think it’s dirty, we think though that this doesn’t add any value to your sale, but if your LEGO is particularly dirty I’m sure the buyer would appreciate it.
+HOWEVER, cleaning is a double-edged sword and a whole other topic unto itself.
+In short, DO NOT wash your LEGO® unless you are willing to dry it in the sun or with a hairdryer, wet LEGO® is no fun to inspect for a buyer.
+ALSO if your LEGO is already pre-assembled into sets, then DO NOT break them up, sets are more valuable to buyers when they are complete, they look better in photos and often tell a buyer when they will get if they buy your LEGO®, this also goes for colour sorting, don’t bother unless you want to, people won’t pay more for organised LEGO®

 Tip #4 – Take Great Photos and save yourself later hassel®